CodeFromAnywhere/llmtext/README.md

 - ✅ integrate with npmjz, uithub, and youtudo
 - ✅ for all else, use r.jina.ai with api key
-- pass accept header properly
+- ✅ pass accept header properly
-- make google -> serper
--